andrei-markeev/ngx_http_jwted_module/README.md

 Turns on JWT protection for the specific location.

-If "on" value is provided, Bearer-token from `Authorization` header is used, otherwise, the token is  by evaluating the ***expression*** at the time of handling the request.
+If "on" value is provided, Bearer-token from `Authorization` header is used, otherwise, the token is obtained by evaluating the ***expression*** at the time of handling the request.
 For example, in order to get the token from `auth` cookie, use

 ```nginx
 auth_jwt $cookie_auth;